 Stiff neck or shoulders, low energy levels, insomnia, digestive problems, irregular intestinal transit, back pains, mood change…

-After a massage, you might, for instance, experience relief from back pain, renewed energy or better intestinal transit.
+After a session, you might, for instance, experience relief from back pain, renewed energy or better intestinal transit.

-It generates deep relaxation, frees up the joints, relaxes the body, balances the emotions and harmonises the energy that circulates around our body’s meridians, thereby irrigating the organs.
+It generates deep relaxation, frees up the joints, relaxes the body, balances the emotions, harmonises the energy circulating in our body’s meridians, thereby irrigating the organs.